rjohnsen/threathunting-book/content/part-5/_index.md

 ---
-title: "Cheat Sheets"
+title: "Threat Hunter Cheat Sheets"
 date: 2025-03-16T10:24:44+01:00
 weight: 6
 draft: false
 ---

-> To know that we know what we know, and to know that we do not know what we do not know, that is true knowledge.
->
-> -- Nicolaus Copernicus
+These cheat sheets are field references for active hunts.
+Use them to interpret telemetry, choose the next pivot, and recognize where context is required before drawing a conclusion.

+> A port, process, event ID, or registry path is an observation, not a verdict.
+Establish the expected baseline, preserve context, and correlate across independent data sources.

 ## Table of Contents

-{{% children description="false" depth="1" %}}
+{{% children description="true" depth="1" %}}